toolisticon/cute/README.md

 - simple, but powerful fluent api
 - almost dependency-less - just one runtime dependencies (to spiap-api, will be removed soon)
 - supports all Java versions 6,7,8,>=9
+- Enables you to debug annotation processors during compilation tests
 - works with most IDEs and compilers

 # How does it work?